tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 ## What this collection is and isn't

 This collection is intended to be used for a B2B sstandalone setup.
+That isn't to say you can't use it with a Slaesforce Org containing other commerce products, just that B2B is what's targeted.

 ### This collection will eventually provide the following (some are a work in progress)